 The soul is able to see multiple paths and determine which path would be the most appropriate.

 He also has the ability to fast forward through the timeline to see critical events that will happen.

-  Some souls will choose greater challenges to experience, such as a disability or abuse.
+Some souls will choose greater challenges to experience.
 Often the hardest tasks we set for ourselves begin in our childhood.

 Spiritually and intellectually, we seem to pick up where we left off.
 We are not a blank page when we are born.